Louibens/PP5-Avenue_Louise/README.md

     ### Agile Kanban board

     - Link to Github Project board that User Storires were added and managed from [Avenue Louise Agile Tool](https://github.com/users/Louibens/projects/5)
-    - There are 3 EPICS - MVP (functionality), LAYOUT (visual design), TESTING
+    - There are 3 MILESTONES - MVP (functionality), LAYOUT (visual design), TESTING
     - The User Stories are organised into EPICS and they have acceptance criteria, tasks and labels to show whether the requirement was Must Have, Could Have, Won't have.
+    - EPICS are
+    1. Initial set up
+    2. Admin and Store Management
+    3. Viewing and Navigation
+    4. Databases
+    5. Registration and Account Management
+    7. Purchasing and Checkout
+    8. Workshops
+    9. Testimonials
+    10. SEO

     <details>
     <summary>Kanban Board</summary>